growthbook/growthbook-js/README.md

     // User id of the visitor (can omit if the visitor is logged out)
     uuid: "12345",

-    // Callback when the user is put in a test (use to fire tracking events)
+    // Callback when the user is put in a test
     onAssignment: (experiment, variation) => {
         // Example: Segment integration
         analytics.track("Experiment Viewed", {